-In order to take the Certified Nursing Assistant California State Board Examination, the student must have successfully completed an approved Certified Nurse Assistant Training program approved by the California Department of Public Health and pass the State Board Examination.
+Licensure is a goal of this program.
+In order to take the Certified Nursing Assistant California State Board Examination, the student must have successfully completed a Certified Nurse Assistant Training Program (NATP) approved by the California Department of Public Health, pass the State Board Examination, and complete an application to the CDPH to receive their certification as a Certified Nurse Assistant.